 For More Information

-Additional information and all BOE forms, publications and regulations are available from our website or by calling our Taxpayer Information Section at 800-400-7115.
+Additional information and all BOE forms, publications and regulations are available from our website or by calling our Customer Service Center at 1-800-400-7115.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted on the cover.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.

 Exemption for camps that are considered schools or educational institutions

 When a camp qualifies as a school or educational institution, the camp’s sales of meals to students (campers) are not subject to tax.
 A camp must meet all of the following requirements to qualify as a school or educational institution: